jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/go/README_JENNY.md

 The `/go home` command teleports you to world-spawn as long as it's safe to land.
 Safe: Solid block to stand on, (optionally water at your feet, but solid beneath,) air to breathe, air above your head, and not standing in fire or lava.
-No blocks intersecting the player's body when they land, and room to jump up one block.
-They might be unhappily buried inside a hill in the dark, but they won't insta-death unless a complex intentional trap is present.
+No blocks intersecting the player's body when they land (except water), and room to jump up one block.
+They might be unhappily buried inside a hill in the dark, but they won't hit an insta-death unless a complex intentional trap is present.

+Since the home location is exactly world spawn, you can lock this region on a multi-player server so that other players can't set traps.
+Note that when you enter a world the first time, you spawn within a many-block radius near, but not exactly at, world spawn.
+It may be worthwhile to use a world editor to move the world spawn somewhere useful and more easily accessed, then protect it, and then build a base nearby for newly hatched players.

 The `/go add`, `/go rm`, `/go add-global`, and `/go rm-global` are used to save named locations (besides "home" which is reserved).
 Global locations work